weikunhan/leetcode-summary-python/uf/README.md

 ## 2D Array

+By using a hash table, some 2D array question can use union-find to solve.

 This type of problem includes: find share points problem

+The time complexity of the union-find is (log*(n)).

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |